jart/cosmopolitan/tool/cosmocc/README.md

 There's no external dependencies required to use this toolchain, other than the UNIX shell.

-It's recommended that you install APE loader systemwide, rather than depending on the APE shell script to self-extract a user's own version.
-Apple M1 users should compile `cc -o ape bin/ape-m1.c` and move `ape` to `/usr/local/bin/ape`.
+It's recommended that the APE Loader be installed systemwide, rather than depending on the default behavior of the APE shell script, which is to self-extract an APE loader to each user's `$TMPDIR` or `$HOME`.
+Apple Arm64 users should compile `cc -O -o ape bin/ape-m1.c` and move `ape` to `/usr/local/bin/ape`.
 All other platforms use `/usr/bin/ape` as the canonical path.
 Linux and BSD users can simply copy `bin/ape.elf` to `/usr/bin/ape`.
 MacOS x86-64 users will want `bin/ape.macho`.
-On Linux, it's also a good idea to have APE Loader registered with binfmt_misc.
+On Linux, it's possible to have APE executables run 400 microseconds faster by registering APE with binfmt_misc.

 ```sh
 sudo sh -c "echo ':APE:M::MZqFpD::/usr/bin/ape:' >/proc/sys/fs/binfmt_misc/register"